-Generally, revenue has trended upwards through the past eight quarters reflecting both increased shipping volumes from our clients as well as the impact of price increases which are contractually implemented in both of our operating segments annually or as contracts are renegotiated.
-Our acquisitions in the past eight quarters have driven step change increases in revenue as well.
+Generally, changes in revenue generated through the past eight quarters reflect changes in shipping volumes from our clients, variable fuel surcharge rates, premium U.S. ground transportation rates in Fiscal 2022, and the impact of price increases which are contractually implemented in both of our operating segments annually or as contracts are renegotiated.
+Our acquisitions of Skelton and 49% of Skelton USA in Q1 2021, Boyle Transportation and the remaining 51% of Skelton USA in Q4 2021, and LSU in Q1 2022 have driven step change increases in revenue as well.
+Several factors, described above, impacted lower revenue in Q2 2023 including a decline in fuel surcharge revenues driven by lower fuel prices compared to the previous five quarters.
 Revenue in Q1 2023 and Fiscal 2022 reflects increases in fuel prices which are passed on to customers as a component of our pricing.
 Revenue in Q3 2022 was slightly lower than Q2 2022 revenue as average diesel fuel prices were lower by approximately 9% than in Q2 2022.
-Average diesel fuel prices increased again from Q3 2022 to Q4 2022 and remained relatively stable in Q4 2022.
-Average fuel prices were approximately 20% higher in Q1 2023 than in Q1 2022.
+Average diesel fuel prices were again from Q3 2022 to Q4 2022 and remained relatively stable in Q4 2022.
+Average fuel prices were approximately 19% higher in Q1 2023 than in Q2 2023.

-Revenue in the most recent four quarters includes the consolidation of LSU, Boyle Transportation and Skelton USA, resulting in approximately \$3.2 million (for LSU only), \$17.6 million, \$43.4 million, and \$40.3 million of acquired revenue for such quarters, respectively.
 During Fiscal 2022 and Fiscal 2021, we supported the distribution of COVID-19 vaccines and related products, such as test kits and personal protective equipment.
-Revenue in Q3 2021 was slightly lower than Q2 2021 revenue as activity related to COVID-19 vaccines was higher in Q2 2021.
-Revenue related to COVID-19 declined as a percentage of our total revenue throughout Fiscal 2022 from approximately 5.5% in Q1 2022 to approximately 2.3% in Q4 2022 and was negligible in Q1 2023.
+Revenue related to COVID-19 declined as a percentage of our total revenue throughout Fiscal 2022 from approximately 5.5% in Q2 2022 to approximately 2.3% in Q4 2022 and was negligible in YTD 2023.
 We do not expect any appreciable revenue related to COVID-19 for the remainder of Fiscal 2023.

-Operating income, net income, comprehensive income, and EBITDA have continued to perform consistently with revenue growth over the past eight quarters and have effectively absorbed the IPO and incremental costs associated with being a public company since December 11, 2019.
-Q1 2023 margins in our US-based truckload businesses returned to pre-pandemic levels and negatively impacted our consolidated margins in Q1 2023 relative to Q1 2022 by approximately 2.0%.
+Operating income, net income, comprehensive income, and EBITDA have continued to perform consistently in line with revenue over the past eight quarters.
+YTD 2023 EBITDA margins in our US-based truckload businesses returned to pre-pandemic levels and negatively impacted our consolidated margins in Q1 2023 and Q2 2023 relative to Q1 2022 and Q2 2022 by approximately 2.0%.